wrist mechanics online course featured image

 FAQs

-No, right handed golf players are not better at golfing than left handed golf players.
-There are merely fewer left handers.
-Golf Magazine suggests that only 5 to 7% of all golfers are left handed, which explains why only four left handers have won major tournaments.
+No, right-handed golfers are not better at golfing than left-handed golfers.
+There are fewer left-handers.
+Golf Magazine suggests that only 5 to 7% of all golfers are left-handed, which explains why only four left-handers have won major tournaments.

-Should a left handed person play golf with his right hand?
+Should a left-handed person play golf with their right hand?

 Why are there so few lefties in golf?